dariocurr/pytest-summary/README.md

 > This action is just an extension of the [`test-summary`](https://github.com/test-summary) action

 Run your pytests and produce an easy-to-read summary as part of your GitHub Actions CI/CD workflow.
 This helps you understand at-a-glance the impact to the changes in your pull requests, and see which changes are introducing new problems.

+Pillars:
 *   Integrates tests easily with your existing GitHub Actions workflow
 *   Produces summaries from `pytest` output
 *   Customizable to show just a summary, just failed tests, or all test results.

+---

+## Tutorial

+A tutorial to learn how to use this action can be found [here](https://dariocurr.medium.com/show-a-helpful-pytest-summary-on-github-actions-2351faa92fe).

 ---